 Nuffield Undergraduate Scholars Institute

-Developed and hosted by Nuffield College, Oxford, in partnership with the Oxford Q-Step Centre and with support from the Oxford-led Grand Union Doctoral Training Partnership, the NUSI is free for all participants and will run Monday 1 July - Friday 9 August 2019.
-It offers six select undergraduate students the opportunity to gain research experience and exposure to social science methods training through course work and a mentored research experience.
-Students will receive mentorship from Oxford academics, postdoctoral fellows, and graduate students.
+Developed and hosted by Nuffield College, Oxford, in partnership with the Oxford Q-Step Centre and with support from the Oxford-led Grand Union Doctoral Training Partnership, NUSI offered six undergraduate students the opportunity to gain research experience and exposure to social science methods training through course work and a mentored research experience.
+Students received mentorship from Oxford academics, postdoctoral fellows, and graduate students.